thunderbird89/esf/stories/story-david-v-goliath.md

 The sergeant studied the colonel's identification, then waved the convoy through.
 Within minutes, Kovalenko was seated in the garrison's command bunker, a ruggedized military laptop open before him on a metal table.
 But it wasn't the garrison's equipment - it was the device the *Landmate* had given him.

 The targeting coordinator looked like standard military issue at first glance, but closer inspection revealed subtle differences.
-The case was brushed metal rather than the usual polymer composite, and the Federation's distinctive insignia was laser-engraved on the lid - a wireframe globe encircled by laurels, with two broken swords crossed behind it.
-The screen was larger and brighter than any military laptop he had used, and the interface was unlike any Ukrainian or NATO system.
+The case was brushed metal with the Federation's distinctive insignia laser-engraved on the lid.
+The screen was brighter than any military laptop he had used, and the interface was unlike any Ukrainian or NATO system.

-> "Colonel Kovalenko," the encrypted connection to Kyiv crackled through the bunker's speakers.
-"This is General Syrskyi.
-Your message indicated contact with Harbinger.
+> "Colonel Kovalenko," General Syrskyi's voice crackled through encrypted connection.
+"Your message indicated contact with Harbinger.
 Explain."

-Kovalenko stared at the targeting coordinator, trying to organize his thoughts.
-The encounter still felt surreal, like something from a fever dream.
+Kovalenko organized his thoughts carefully.

-> "Sir, at approximately 2347 hours, our convoy was intercepted by one of the... entities from Gaza.
-It identified itself as Harbinger and delivered a message about Ukraine's strategic situation."
+> "Sir, approximately 2347 hours, our convoy was intercepted by one of the Gaza entities.
+It identified itself as Harbinger and stated Ukraine's trajectory leads to defeat within eighteen months.
+Said this outcome was unacceptable, and aid would be provided."

-> "What message?"

-Kovalenko closed his eyes, trying to recall the exact words through the haze of shock and disbelief.

-> "Sir, it stated that Ukraine's current trajectory leads to defeat within eighteen months.
-It said this outcome was... unacceptable.
-And that aid would be provided to correct it."

-A long pause from Kyiv.

-> "What kind of aid?"
+> "What aid?"

-Kovalenko opened the targeting coordinator, its screen casting blue light across his face in the dim bunker.

-> "It provided this device, sir.
-A target designator.
-The entity called it a 'targeting coordinator.'
-It said we could use it to designate up to five strike sites, with up to five targets each, anywhere within one hundred kilometers of the frontline."
+> "Targeting coordinator, sir.
+Up to five strike sites, five targets each, within hundred kilometers of frontlines.
+Only military targets accepted - device denies civilian infrastructure automatically."

-> "Designate for what?
-Air strikes?
-Artillery?"

-Kovalenko struggled to remember the specifics, the mechanical voice's clinical instructions blurring together in his memory.

-> "Sir, I... the entity wasn't entirely clear about the delivery method.
-It said something about entering coordinates and a strike time - minimum thirty minutes in the future.
-But General..."
-He paused, staring at the device.
-"I have no doubt that whatever legitimate military target we select on this device will be completely destroyed at the time we specify.
-I can't explain how, but I'm certain of it."

-General Syrskyi's voice carried careful skepticism.

-> "Colonel, these are extraordinary claims.
-You're saying one of the Gaza entities provided Ukraine with precision strike capabilities?"

-> "Yes sir.
-It emphasized that only military targets would be accepted - the device would automatically deny civilian infrastructure.
-It said this was meant to provide strategic strike capability that Ukrainian forces currently lack."

-Kovalenko rubbed his temple, trying to piece together fragments of the encounter.

-> "Sir, there were specific parameters.
-Five sites maximum at any one time, five targets per site, hundred kilometer range from frontlines.
-The entity said something about... about target verification and asset positioning.
-Thirty minute minimum delay for some kind of preparation process."

-> "And you believe this entity was genuine?"

-Kovalenko looked at the twisted metal fragments of his door, visible through the bunker's reinforced window.

-> "Sir, whatever these entities represent, they possess technology that makes our most advanced systems look primitive.
-The same force that intervened in Gaza has now contacted Ukraine directly.
-If they wanted to harm us, they wouldn't need to provide targeting devices."

-General Syrskyi's response was carefully measured.

-> "Colonel, I want you to remain at Mukachevo garrison until further notice.
-Do not discuss this encounter with anyone below the rank of general officer.
-We're sending a technical assessment team to examine the device.
-ETA six hours."

-> "Understood, sir."

-> "And Colonel?
-I need a complete written report of everything that occurred.
-Every detail you can remember about the entity's statements, the device's specifications, the encounter itself.
-If this designator is what you believe it to be, we're looking at a fundamental shift in the strategic balance."

 As the secure connection terminated, Kovalenko stared at the targeting coordinator's screen.
 The interface looked deceptively simple, but if Harbinger was telling the truth, this unassuming laptop represented the power to strike anywhere in occupied territory with absolute precision.